Chr0nos/motorized/README.md

 Any field or types has just to be pydantic capable definitions

 # Reserved attributes names
-In `Document` the following attributes names are reserved my motorized
+In `Document` the following attributes names are reserved by motorizedn
+- _aliased_fields
+- _create
-- get_query
+- _transform
-- save
+- _update
 - commit
 - delete
-- _create
-- _update
 - fetch
+- get_query
+- save
-- _transform
+- to_mongo

 ## Document Methods
 ### get_query